HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding

 \subsection{Baselines}

-We compare HGT with eight strong baselines to verify its effectiveness.
-The eight baselines can be categorized into four groups according to their frameworks.
-ForTap\cite{fortap} and GetPt\cite{getpt} emulate BERT, devising specific pretext tasks tailored for tabular data to pre-train the Transformer encoder\cite{bert}.
-TabularNet~\cite{tabularnet} and TabPrompt\cite{tabprompt} incorporate a graph encoder.
-Binder\cite{Binding} and Aug-Codex\cite{api} rely on Codex to generate query statements to retrieve the answer.
-TableLlama\cite{tablellama} and GPT-3.5\cite{gpt3.5} are both LLMs renowned for their exceptional performance in few-shot scenarios.
+We compare HeGTa with several strong baselines to verify its effectiveness.
+These baselines can be categorized into four groups according to their frameworks.
+ForTap~\cite{fortap} and GetPt~\cite{getpt} emulate BERT, devising specific pretext tasks tailored for tabular data to pre-train the Transformer encoder~\cite{bert}.
+TabularNet~\cite{tabularnet} and TabPrompt~\cite{tabprompt} incorporate a graph encoder.
+Binder~\cite{Binding}, Aug-Codex~\cite{api} and COTable~\cite{chain-of-table} leverage LLMs to generate symbolic programs, which are then executed to obtain the final answer.
+Compared to symbolic methods, TableLlama~\cite{tablellama} and TableCoT~\cite{llmfew} leverage the textual understanding capabilities of LLMs to directly address tabular tasks.